Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Step-by-step procedure to solve real problems, making each topic more accessible
+- Presents step-by-step procedures to solve real problems, making each topic more accessible

-- Updated application exercises in each chapter, blending theory and modern methods with the use of R
+- Provides updated application exercises in each chapter, blending theory and modern methods with the use of R

-- New chapters on Categorical Data Analysis and Extreme Value Theory with Applications
+- Includes new chapters on Categorical Data Analysis and Extreme Value Theory with Applications